 Step 4: Be transparent and specific when delivering feedback

 Unsuccessful candidates who have turned up for an interview expect and deserve a clear reason for their rejection, even if it is just ‘we have other candidates who better matched the client’s requirements for the specific role’.

 Keep your feedback concrete, highlighting specific areas for improvement in a factual manner.
 Avoid using subjective or emotive language such us ‘the client feels your personality wouldn’t sit well within the team’ or ‘The client felt you wouldn’t be able to handle the workload’.
 At all costs avoid any language which could be perceived as discriminatory in accordance with the Equality Act 2010.

 Step 5: Thank the candidate for their time, and keep in touch

 Even if a candidate is rejected for one particular role, they are likely to be suited for a vacancy in the future.
 Be sure to demonstrate that you are invested in their job search by keeping in touch with them, alerting them to upcoming positions that may be suitable for them, and starting the recruitment process

 all over again, whereby you continue to provide frequent and informative feedback.

-By following the guidelines above, you’ll ensure you maintain a positive relationship with great candidates.
+By following the guidelines above, you’ll ensure you maintain a positive relationship with exceptional candidates.
 People talk, and your reputation will be impacted in either a positive or negative way dependent on how you’ve left things with the candidate.

 Trust us, we know!